Post Updated March 2021

 Stax Cafe and Eggy’s were two other fantastic places to grab a quick breakfast or brunch that we’ve had in the past and loved.
 Both can have long waits, so be sure to call in advance and add your name to the list to avoid the lines.

-What to Do in Chicago:
+What to Do in Chicago

 There is SO much to do in Chicago, no matter your age, activity level, budget, or interests.
-In any city that offers it, I always recommend getting a CityPASS, which is a convenient way to save money on all of the city’s major attractions.
-In Chicago, the CityPASS saves you 51% on admission and gives you the ability to skip the lines at the Shedd Aquarium, Adler Planetarium or The Art Institute of Chicago, The Field Museum, Museum of Science and Industry or the 360 Chicago Observation Deck, and the Skydeck Chicago.
+In any city that offers it, I always recommend getting a CityPASS, a convenient way to save money on all of the city’s major attractions.
+In Chicago, the CityPASS saves you 51% on admission and gives you the ability to skip the lines at the Shedd Aquarium, Adler Planetarium, or The Art Institute of Chicago(pictured below), The Field Museum, Museum of Science and Industry or the 360 Chicago Observation Deck, and the Skydeck Chicago.

 Chicago has no shortage of museums, and in addition to the museums listed above, I’ve loved visiting the Museum of Contemporary Art, Museum of Contemporary Photography, National Museum of Mexican Art, International Museum of Surgical Science, National Museum of Puerto Rican Arts & Culture, and the Renaissance Society, which is completely free.

-If you’re looking for something more adventurous, there are two very large, public rock climbing walls in Maggie Daley Park, you can go skydiving over Lake Michigan with Skydive Midwest.
-You can also find places to rent paddle boards, jet-skis, and even parasail or charter a sailboat out on Lake Michigan, which I always recommend to people, especially those who live outside the Great Lakes Basin.
+If you’re looking for something more adventurous, there are two huge, public rock climbing walls in Maggie Daley Park, or you can go skydiving over Lake Michigan with Skydive Midwest.
+You can also find places to rent paddleboards, jet-skis, and even parasail or charter a sailboat out on Lake Michigan, which I always recommend to people, especially those who live outside the Great Lakes Basin.

-Instagrammable Spots & Famous Landmarks:
+Instagrammable Spots & Famous Landmarks

 Centennial Ferris Wheel